• Skip to main content

 is japan expensive, how much does it cost in japan, can i do japan cheaply, japan travel budget

-Japanese culture is such that it’s very common for local people to use hotels overnight, rather than go home, if they’ve worked late.
-It means these ‘business hotels’ in all large and medium-sized towns usually have last-minute availability and reasonable rates.
+In modern Japanese culture, it’s common for local people to use hotels overnight if they’ve worked late, rather than go home.
+It means these ‘business hotels’ usually have last-minute availability and reasonable rates.

-The rooms are not large but they’re very comfortable, clean and full of amenities.
-The prices can vary a bit but you would expect to pay between US$40 and $US70 dollars a night.
+The rooms are not large but they’re very comfortable, clean, and full of amenities.
+The prices can vary a bit but you would expect to pay around US$60 a night in Tokyo.
+The APA Hotels are the biggest chain in the city, and this one in Shinjuku is a good option, along with this one near Tokyo Station.

 is japan expensive, how much does it cost in japan, can i do japan cheaply, japan travel budget